Key Takeaways:

 “Supply chain data governance at Eli Lilly is different because of Syniti.
 Throughout our SAP implementation, we understand the importance of maintaining reliable master data.
 Syniti has enabled us to do it with optimal quality and efficiency.
 Syniti is a key part of our supply chain data governance roadmap.”

-• Improved workflow-based process resulted in an efficiency gain of more than 25% at the local data steward level
+- Improved Efficiency: Optimized workflow-based processes resulted in an efficiency gain of more than 25% at the local data steward level

 Read the full case study